 CX Best PracticesGames

 Gaming is more popular now than it’s ever been.
-According to the Entertainment Software Association, 64 percent of U.S. homes have a device that’s used to play games, and each household has at least two gamers tapping away on their iPhones, keyboards, or PlayStation 4 controllers.
-The same study also reports that gaming has transformed into a $29.1-billion industry, and it will only continue to grow.
+According to the Entertainment Software Association (ESA), over 214 million people in the U.S. play video games for one hour or more each week.
+The ESA also reports that gaming has transformed into a more than $35 billion industry, and it will only continue to grow.